Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I wanted you to see a more mature version of the Euonymus hiding a foundation wall.
 In two years, these plants have gone from 4-5 inch cuttings to what you see here.
 There will be another year before they have filled out the way I want them to be.

 In the mean time, I will trim the tops some.
 That will help them to bush out faster.
 And too, though hard to see in the picture, I have inserted more small rooted cuttings in front of the older plants.
-Next year at this time, I will be doing some serious trimming and shaping to this row of Euonymus, that from a distance will look for all the world like boxwood.

 The cuttings were free, so why not.
 Years ago I bought one quart pot.
 Since that time I have rooted thousands (not hundreds) of cuttings from that one original plant and its off spring.
 I like plant propagation.
 Does it show?